jdegand/link-sharing-app-frontend/README.md

 - I used [FileUpload](https://primeng.org/fileupload) to save a profile picture.
 - I did not add the `FileUpload` to the existing form.
 It is separate.
 I used the `url` action to send the file to the backend.
 I used the `onUpload` and `onError` methods to handle successful and unsuccessful API responses.
 - I ran into a problem where the input did not clear the file name and allow for other requests.
 The `FileUpload` does not take multiple files, but a user should be able to change profile pictures, as often as they'd like.
 On the backend, I may have to look into adding a function that removes `orphan` images that are not tied to any user account.
 - To reset the file input, I used a `ViewChild` ref.
 I tried to pass a form template variable on the file input to the `onUpload` function and call the `clear` method inside that function, but it did not work although the file was correctly saved.  `ViewChild` was an easy way to grab the template variable and I could call the `clear` method on the `ViewChild` variable.
 I had to use `any` for the TypeScript type.
-I will need to look more into proper typing the `ViewChild` variable.
+I will need to look more into the proper typing for the `ViewChild` variable.

 ## Continued Development